Conditioning LLMs to Generate Code-Switched Text: Automatic Evaluation

-Regarding the correlations according to the error types, all metrics obtain the highest correlation on errors related to meaning and format, which is expected, as they were originally designed to evaluate MT systems.
-However, instances with CS errors show the lowest correlation overall, with only chrF showing $\rho$ values above $0.05$.
-Human evaluators were explicitly asked to never choose instances without CS, but automatic metrics are not sensitive to these nuances, and may assign high scores to instances regardless of whether they contain CS or not.
+If we instead consider instances with errors from the human evaluation, there is again a higher correlation between human scores and GPT's judgments, with a margin of at least $0.25$ points.
+Instances with CS errors show the lowest overall correlation with reference-based metrics.
+This likely derives from the fact that human evaluators never prefer an instance without CS as instructed in the guidelines, but reference-based metrics are not sensitive to these nuances, and may assign high scores to instances regardless of whether they contain CS or not.
+GPT, however, obtains the highest correlation in these kinds of instances.

-All in all, these results confirm that several of the most commonly used automatic metrics for NLG have a poor correlation with human judgments when evaluating CS generation.
-This underscores the need to research more specialized evaluation methods which are designed specifically to capture the nuances of this task.
+All in all, these results confirm that several of the most commonly used reference-based metrics for NLG have a weak correlation with human judgments when evaluating CS generation.
+This underscores the need to research more specialized evaluation methods designed specifically to capture the nuances of this task that correlate with human judgment.